 EU citizens may stay in Finland for a maximum of three months without registering their right of residence if they have a valid identity card or passport.
 EU citizens who reside in Finland for more than three months have to register their right of residence.
 The registration application can be done in the e-service Enter Finland or by filling in a paper application and submit it at one of the service points of the Finnish Immigration Service.
-The application should be submitted within three months of entering the country.
+The application should be submitted within three months of the date of entry into Finland.

 To register a right of residence, you will need the following:

 • your national proof of identity or passport;

 • if you are a student, proof that you are enrolled at an educational institution in Finland (= a study certificate) and have sufficient funds and sufficient health insurance coverage (European Health Insurance Card).